 First, it’s important to create opportunities for employees to practice new skills.
 Role play and other interactive exercises are valuable here, as are quizzes and other quick comprehension checks.

 And secondly, you’ll want to plan to record and share your training presentations.
-Knowing that a recording of your session is available in a secure enterprise YouTube frees the learner from the need to quietly take notes during a training activity, and instead lets them engage more fully with the class content and focus more on the big picture of the material being taught.
+Knowing that a recording of your session is available in a secure video library frees the learner from the need to quietly take notes during a training activity, and instead lets them engage more fully with the class content and focus more on the big picture of the material being taught.
 It also creates a valuable resource they can revisit after a training in which they can review the lesson in the exact way it was originally taught.

 Panopto’s enterprise YouTube makes it easy for employees to search inside video content for any word spoken or shown on screen.
 This enables your team to not only jump to the right video with just a few keystrokes but also to find the exact moment within that video where a specific topic is mentioned.
 And with Panopto, instructors can also add interactive quizzes to their videos through a simple online video editor.
 It’s yet another way video can help reinforce the retention of new learnings and skills.